dustinsterk/Mini-Radio-Control/README.md

     *   Use the buttons and feature windows to control and explore your radio.

 ### Creating an Executable (Optional)
-You can use the single file ATSMiniController after installing uv.
-Download the ATSMiniController file and make it executable via 'chmod +x ATSMiniController' command in a terminal window.
-Upon running the program through terminal './ATSMiniController', this will create a virtual python environment, install the dependencies, and run the code.
+You can use the single file ATSMiniController after **installing uv**.
+Download the ATSMiniController file and make it executable via '**chmod +x ATSMiniController'** command in a terminal window.
+Upon running the program through terminal '**./ATSMiniController**', this will create a virtual python environment, install the dependencies, and run the code.

 It is possible to create a standalone executable from the Python script using tools like **PyInstaller**.
 This has been successfully tested on Linux.
 This can be useful for distributing the application without requiring users to install Python or dependencies.